Meet Our Team

-Johanna’s role at Infinity is to help keep things running smoothly behind-the-scenes.
-She assists with intakes, billing, marketing, communications, and general administration of the practice.
+Johanna’s role at Infinity is to help keep the administrative side of the practice running smoothly.
+She manages new client inquiries, billing, communications, marketing, and general administration of the practice.
 If you call the intake/general line you will most likely speak with Johanna, whose goal is to make sure that each client feels supported and comfortable in starting the therapy process.

 Johanna has a bachelor of arts degree in dance with a french minor from Alma College in MI.
 Her dance training instilled in her discipline, attention to detail, creative problem solving skills, and a sense of joy.
 She has years of experience as a performing artist and dance instructor.
-More recently, her career has led to a focus on administrative work in humanitarian organizations, where she can use her skills for the higher purpose of serving others.
+In recent years, her career has shifted to a focus on administrative work.